Race of the future

-The race of the future is a theoretical composite race which will result from the ongoing racial admixture.
+The race of the future is a theoretical composite race which would result from the ongoing racial admixture.

 Richard von Coudenhove-Kalergi in 1925 in Practical Idealism predicted: "The man of the future will be of mixed race.
 Today's races and classes will gradually disappear owing to the vanishing of space, time, and prejudice.
 The Eurasian-Negroid race of the future will replace the diversity of peoples with a diversity of individuals."
 Kalergi's statement has subsequently been utilized as a part of the white-supremacist Kalergi Plan conspiracy theory.

 The same scenario had been envisaged, with rather less enthusiasm, by Madison Grant in his 1916 The Passing of the Great Race, calling for a eugenics program to prevent this development, and in a similar ideological context in Lothrop Stoddard's The Rising Tide of Color Against White World-Supremacy in 1920.